Logo

 AI significantly improves threat detection through:

-A study by Capgemini Research Institute found that 69% of organizations acknowledge they would not be able to respond to critical threats without AI, with 64% reporting that AI lowers the cost to detect and respond to breaches (Capgemini, 2022).
+A study by Capgemini Research Institute found that 73% of organizations acknowledge they would not be able to respond to critical threats without AI, with 68% reporting that AI lowers the cost to detect and respond to breaches (Capgemini, 2025).
+Manufacturing and critical infrastructure organizations report even higher dependency: 81% report AI is essential for managing sophisticated OT-targeted attacks.

 Key Performance Indicators: